MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Evaluation

 \subsection{Comparison Models}

-We compare our approach against several recent open-source image-to-video diffusion models including CogVideoX-2B-I2V~\citep{yang2024cogvideox}, CogVideoX-5B-I2V~\citep{yang2024cogvideox}, TaVid~\citep{kim2025targetawarevideodiffusionmodels} and Open-Sora~\citep{zheng2024open}.
+We compare our approach against several recent open-source image-to-video diffusion models including CogVideoX-2B-I2V~\citep{yang2024cogvideox}, CogVideoX-5B-I2V~\citep{yang2024cogvideox}, TaVid~\citep{kim2025targetawarevideodiffusionmodels}and Open-Sora~\citep{zheng2024open}.
 CogVideoX-2B-I2V is a lightweight version with approximately 2 billion parameters, designed for efficient video synthesis.
 In contrast, CogVideoX-5B-I2V scales to 5B parameters and offers stronger generative capacity through larger model size and broader training coverage.
-TaVid simply conditions on a single binary mask and performs LoRA fine-tuning with a cross-attention alignment loss applied only to a subset of layers.
 Finally, we include Open-Sora (11B) as a fully open-source alternative, widely adopted as a community benchmark.
 Collectively, these comparison models span a spectrum of scales, training regimes, and accessibility levels, enabling us to evaluate both the absolute quality of our method and its relative efficiency against existing models.